renatomoraesp/eng-backend-test/README.md

     -   `finalBirthdate`: Filter users born before the specified date (e.g.,  `2000-12-31`)
     -   `sort`: Sort users by a specific column (e.g.,  `name`,  `birthdate`)
     -   `order`: Sorting order (`ASC`  for ascending,  `DESC`  for descending)
+    -   `page`: Page to be fetched for the paged object
+    -   `size`: Size considered for the page to be fetched

 ### Get a Single User